Intel-bigdata/SSM/docs/ssm-deployment-guide.md

     4. Restart stale Services and re-deploy the client configurations

+### hdfs-site.xml changes

-### Add property `smart.server.rpc.address` to `hdfs-site.xml` using Cloudera Manager to point to the installed Smart Server.
+Add property `smart.server.rpc.address` to `hdfs-site.xml` using Cloudera Manager to point to the installed Smart Server.
     1. In the Cloudera Manager Admin Console, click the HDFS indicator in the top navigation bar.
 Click the Configuration button.

     2. Search `HDFS Service Advanced Configuration Snippet (Safety Valve) for hdfs-site.xml` configuration, add the following xml context.
 The  default Smart Server RPC port is `7042`.